BurakBoz/cyberpanel-on-wsl2/README.md

 # Install CyberPanel on WSL2 Windows

-## Beta Version.
-Use at your own risk.

 #### This script can help you to install CyberPanel on Windows.

 1. It uses AlmaLinux 8 rootfs.